oncody/civ-board-game-2010/README.md

 #### Great Person Card
 * Great person cards are kept secret from other players until you play them
 * Great person cards say in what phase you can play them
-* A player cannot use a great person’s ability unless they have at least one great person marker of that great person’s type on the map and not blockaded by an enemy unit
+* A player cannot use a great person’s ability unless they have at least one matching great person tile on the map and not blockaded by an enemy unit

 #### Great Person Tile
 When you gain a great person tile, either immediately add this to the outskirts of one of your cities that is not occupied by an enemy figure or reserve this tile on your civilization sheet to play later.

 When a great person tile is killed, the player must check to see whether they now have too many great person cards of that type.
-A player may only have one great person card for each great person tile of that type they possess (including markers on the map and those held in reserve), regardless of whether the cards are faceup or facedown.
+A player may only have one great person card for each great person tile of that type they possess (including tiles on the map and those held in reserve), regardless of whether the cards are faceup or facedown.
 If a player has too many of the same type of great person card, they must randomly discard cards of that type (one at a time) until they no longer have too many.

 ## Combat
 Default combat unit hand size is 3